 The Programme for International Student Assessment (PISA) is an international study developed by the Organisation for Economic Cooperation and Development (OECD).
-Every three years PISA tests 15-year-old pupils from all over the world in reading, mathematics and science.
-However, due to disruption caused by the coronavirus pandemic, the PISA 2021 assessment has been postponed to 2022, with over 80 countries participating in this cycle.
+Every three years PISA tests 15-year-old pupils from all over the world in mathematics, science and reading.
+However, due to the coronavirus pandemic, the PISA 2021 assessment has been postponed to 2022, with over 80 countries participating in this cycle.

 The tests are designed to assess how well the pupils master key subjects in order to be prepared for real-life situations in the adult world.
 PISA results are used by our government and governments from around the world to compare the strengths and weaknesses of their education systems.
 It provides an opportunity to compare our achievement internationally and to learn from the policies and practices of other countries.

 See the About PISA page for more information on the study.